-Terra Genesis’ history with cacao producers in Esmeraldas dates back a decade and is the context in which we co-developed the world’s first Regenerative Cacao supply system.
-The project consists of three dimensions:
+Terra Genesis’ history with cacao producers in Esmeraldas dates back a decade, and is the context in which we co-developed the world’s first regenerative cacao supply system.
+This project is comprised of three important dimensions.

 - A partnership with 400 farmers of the Unión de Organizaciones de Productores de Cacao Arriba Esmeraldas (UOPROCAE) in Esmeraldas, Ecuador, to develop regenerative cacao production systems inspired by local communities’ traditional knowledge and culture and nested within diverse forested landscapes,

 - The development of a buyer group composed of US-based superfood and chocolate companies keen to integrate regenerative cacao into their supply systems, and

 - The development of a Regenerative Outcome Verification – ROV™ system that allows both growers and buyers to monitor and verify the positive environmental and social impacts of the cacao that is produced.

 Building on traditional knowledge and the social technology of ”minga’’, Terra Genesis and local partner organization Fundacion Cusumbí developed a pilot program, introducing new on-farm approaches for regenerative agriculture practices like biofertilizers, integrated pest management, terracing and strategic land management for conservation and restoration.
 The combination of these new technologies and traditional practices helps the farmers grow cacao in a way that increases yields, improves soil, sequesters carbon, increases resilience to extreme weather events, and promotes the revitalization of biodiversity.

 Following development of a proof of concept, on-the-ground partners were supported to scale the project by expanding the size of the test group practicing regenerative cacao production.